Cartesian exponentiation and monadicity: Introduction

 To say that the functor $\Cart_{/\qB} \to \Cart_{/\ob\qB}\cong \prod_{\ob\qB}\qqCat$ is monadic is to say that $\Cart_{/\qB}$ may be recovered as the quasi-category of \emph{homotopy coherent algebras} for a homotopy coherent monad acting on $\prod_{\ob\qB}\qqCat$.
 In \S\ref{sec:groupoidal-reflection}, we show that $\Cart\gr_{/\qB}$ is similarly the quasi-category of homotopy coherent algebras for the restriction of this homotopy coherent monad along the inclusion $\prod_{\ob\qB}\qKan\inc\prod_{\ob\qB}\qqCat$.
 We then show that this characterization allows us to construct the groupoidal reflection functor as a lift of the groupoidal reflection functor $\qqCat\to\qKan$.

-This paper is a continuation of a series of papers that redevelop the foundations of $(\infty,1)$-category theory \cite{RiehlVerity:2012tt, RiehlVerity:2012hc, RiehlVerity:2013cp,RiehlVerity:2015fy,RiehlVerity:2015ke,RiehlVerity:2017cc,RiehlVerity:2018rq,RiehlVerity:2018oc}, the results of which are referenced as I.x.x.x, \ldots, and VIII.x.x.x respectively.
+This paper is a continuation of a series of papers that redevelop the foundations of $(\infty,1)$-category theory \cite{RiehlVerity:2012tt, RiehlVerity:2012hc, RiehlVerity:2013cp,RiehlVerity:2015fy,RiehlVerity:2015ke,RiehlVerity:2017cc,RiehlVerity:2018rq,RiehlVerity:2020oc}, the results of which are referenced as I.x.x.x, \ldots, and VIII.x.x.x respectively.
 However, we deploy relatively few of the tools developed in our previous work to prove the theorems appearing here, and when we do reference prior results, we typically restate them in considerably less generality.
 Many of the results from previous work recalled here --- for instance Theorem \ref{thm:comprehension} --- are proven in the more abstract setting of any $\infty$-\emph{cosmos}, while in the present manuscript we consider only a single example: the quasi-categorically enriched category $\qCat$ of quasi-categories.
-As we do not need this notion, we do not recall any specifics here.\footnote{This said, however, we cannot resist appealing to $\infty$-cosmic techniques in a handful of our proofs.}
+As we do not need this notion, we do not recall any specifics here.\footnote{This said, however, we cannot resist appealing to $\infty$-cosmic techniques in a handful of our proofs.} \ifnewadd While this paper was in press, the book \cite{RiehlVerity:2022eo} was published, so in the final version of the present manuscript we have cut a few proofs and instead refer to the corresponding results X.x.x.x that now appear there. \fi